edgan/att-fiber-gateway-info/METRICS.md

 att-fiber-gateway-info -allmetrics -datadog -interval 20
 ```

+## Systemd
+[Here](systemd) is a tested systemd service file for running this as a daemon
+on a Linux system as root.
+You should make sure there is a
+`/root/.att-fiber-gateway-info.yml` configuration file, and that it is
+configured properly before starting the service.

 ## Flags

 There is the `-metrics` flag that returns the metrics for the action specified.